gjmcn/zap/docs/contents-md/Overview.md

 #### Expressions

 Everything in Zap is an expression &mdash; no blocks, statements or keywords.
-Except for a few special cases, code reads left to right and the 'current' operator is applied when the next operator or end of the expression is reached:
+Except for a few special cases, code reads left to right and the 'current' operator is applied when the next operator or the end of the expression is reached:

 ```
 @ 3 4 5     // [3, 4, 5]